uncia-dev/VideoQuiz-XBlock/README.md

 You can have one or more options and answers for each questions.
 Options and all but the first answer will be ignored for text answers.

+The module does not fully work under Studio as it requires a student login.
+Can probably be fixed, but it is not necessary for our uses.

 This module was made for Seneca College, but you may of course use and adapt this code as you wish.
 There are still hidden left-overs from development which you can also use.
 Initially grading was supposed to implemented, the number of tries would be shown to students and the size of the video could be controlled.
 The quiz content was also in a separate